-This experience changed Vanessa’s outlook on relationships, the hypnosis fetish and sex.
+This experience changed Vanessa’s outlook on relationships, the hypno fetish, and sex.
 Previously, she'd found it difficult to share her love for kink with partners.

-“My first sexual experience was with my best female friend when we were 16," says Vanessa.
+“My first sexual experience was with my best female friend", says Vanessa.
 "I identified as bisexual back then, while she identified as straight.
-She kind of just dumped me one day and we became friends with benefits," says Vanessa.
-"I didn't share my hypnosis fetish with her for a couple of years.
+She kind of just dumped me one day, and we became friends with benefits," says Vanessa.
+"I didn't share my hypno fetish with her for a couple of years.
 But we both enjoyed many aspects of BDSM, so choking was part of our regular sex, as was power exchange.
-We both switched roles frequently in the relationship.
+We both switched roles frequently in the relationship".